zenml-io/zenml/docs/book/getting-started/zenml-pro/tenants.md

 # Tenants

 Tenants are individual, isolated deployments of the ZenML server.
 Each tenant has its own set of users, roles, and resources.
-Essentially, everything you do in ZenML Pro revolves around a tenant: all of your pipelines, stacks, runs, connectors, etc. are scoped to a tenant.
+Essentially, everything you do in ZenML Pro revolves around a tenant: all of your pipelines, stacks, runs, connectors and so on are scoped to a tenant.

 ![Image showing the tenant page](../../.gitbook/assets/custom_role_settings_page.png)